hmwhitney/AAPM_MRIBootcamp_2023/README.md

 National Cancer Institute, Washington, DC

 Resources described in the bootcamp:
-1. Sign up for MIDRC (http://data.midrc.org)
+1. Sign up for access to the Medical Imaging and Data Resource Center (http://data.midrc.org)
+2. Jupyter notebook for downloading specific MRI datasets from MIDRC.
-2. References on pre-processing MR images
+3. References on pre-processing MR images (to be added)
-3. References on use cases
+4. References on use cases (to be added)
-4. Training data: https://osf.io/bj69m/, paper at https://www.nature.com/articles/s41597-022-01222-8
+5. Training data: https://osf.io/bj69m/, paper at https://www.nature.com/articles/s41597-022-01222-8
-5. MONAI/PyTorch
+6. MONAI/PyTorch